 Specific country diphtheria vaccine recommendations are not routinely provided on TravelHealthPro country pages.

-The primary UK vaccination course consists of three doses of diphtheria-toxoid containing vaccine at two, three and four months of age.
-A first booster should be administered at around three years and four months and a second booster between 13 to 18 years of age.
+In the UK immunisation programme, a minimum of five diphtheria-containing vaccines should be offered, at appropriate intervals, to all individuals.
+The primary UK vaccination course consists of three doses of diphtheria-toxoid containing vaccine at 8, 12 and 16 weeks of age.
+A first booster should be administered at around 3 years and 4 months and a second booster between 13 to 18 years of age.

 |Vaccine||Schedule and age range|